 Patients who come to Okyanos for treatment for Alzheimer’s and early dementia report improved recall and the ability to remember.

-Watch our video, Frequently Asked Questions with Dr. Marc Penn, on stem cell therapy, Alzheimer’s Disease and early dementia:
+Watch our video, Frequently Asked Questions on stem cell therapy, Alzheimer’s Disease and early dementia:

 Stem cell treatment at Okyanos is a minimally invasive, same-day outpatient procedure.
 Though recovery can and does vary from patient to patient, our protocols are designed and carried out with the goal of keeping “downtime” to a minimum.
 A general overview of the procedure is as follows: